JohnLKramer/gkexample/README.md

 **COMMIT #4** Add FruitServiceInterface as a Java interface so that we can reference a Groovy service from a Kotlin service.

+**COMMIT #5** Simplify example using Kotlin interface to reference from Groovy rather than Java interface.

 ## Building and running

 ### Build